briandrum/codes.forchagrin.com/_chapters/chapter-1105-scope-and-application.md

-Whenever the Council, any board, commission, Village Engineer, Chief Administrative Officer, Administrator, or Building Inspector (collectively “Approving Authority”) has been delegated the power to approve plans, issue permits, for improvements, development, construction, reconstruction, or renovation of land, buildings and structures as provided for in the Planning and Zoning Code, such Approving Authority may impose conditions, so long as such
+Whenever the Council, any board, commission, Village Engineer, Chief Administrative Officer, Administrator, or Building Inspector (collectively "Approving Authority") has been delegated the power to approve plans, issue permits, for improvements, development, construction, reconstruction, or renovation of land, buildings and structures as provided for in the Planning and Zoning Code, such Approving Authority may impose conditions, so long as such